Window Wednesday this week feature the Wiltshire Window

 So the locks will have to wait until the next trip, but we did really love Devizes and I thought I would share a few pics from our wanderings.

-The pic above is called the Wiltshire Window and is on display in the museum
+The pic at the top, in the middle of a wall in an alcove is called the Wiltshire Window and is on display in the Town’s museum

 The Wiltshire Window shows landmarks including Kennet Avenue, Silbury Hill, Barbury Castle, Devil’s Den and the Cherhill White Horse.
 There is also, in the foreground, some artifacts that may have been discovered in a freshly excavated barrow.
 The burial urns include the “Stonehenge urn (which is huge) and the Upton Lovell amber necklace.